1920 Auckland Rugby League season: Exhibition and benefit matches

+Devonport XIII v King Country (Taumarunui)

+On September 25 a King Country side traveled to Auckland to take on a Devonport XIII at the Devonport Domain.
+King Country had played against Cambridge mid week.
+The match was played in atrocious conditions with half the Devonport Domain field under muddy water.
+Ben Davidson from the City club played for Devonport thus it was not an official full Devonport side.
+Davidson scored a try in their 13-8 defeat.

+Hamilton Hospital Benefit Match

+On September 25 the Maritime and Marist clubs sent teams to play an exhibition match at Seddon Park in Hamilton to raise money for Hamilton Hospital.
+The match was played in poor weather conditions.
+Craddock Dufty from the Newton side played for Maritime and scored their first try.

 Lower grade teams and clubs

 There were 5 lower grades in 1920.
 Richmond and Grafton fielded a combined side in the 5th grade, though Richmond also fielded their own side in the same grade.

 Point Chevalier fielded their first ever side in the Third Grade competition.
 They lost their first ever match to Devonport United (North Shore Albions) by 22 points to 6.
 Their only other reported results were a 21-7 loss to the same opponent in round 7 and a 14-2 loss in round 8 to Manukau.

 Second Grade

 The full results were not reported with just 18 reported and 38 not reported therefor the standings are very incomplete.
 City Rovers won the competition.
-Devonport United B withdrew after 7 rounds, Thames Old Boys withdrew after 10 rounds Marist and Mangere both withdrew after 11 rounds.
+Devonport United B withdrew after 7 rounds, Thames Old Boys withdrew after 10 rounds Marist and Māngere Rangers both withdrew after 11 rounds.